tgm-team/tgm/docs/tutorials/time_delta_tutorial.md

 print(td_month.is_coarser_than(td_biweek)) # True
 ```

-**Note**: Checking whether an ordered time delta is coarser or finer than an non-ordered is undefined and will raise a `OrderedGranularityConversionError`.
+**Note**: Checking whether an event-ordered time delta is coarser or finer than an non-ordered is undefined and will raise a `EventOrderedConversionError`.

 ## 2. DGData Construction

 Every `DGData` requires an associated `TimeDeltaDG`.
 Predefined datasets (e.g. `tgbl-wiki`) have native time deltas, usually in seconds.

 If you are using a custom dataset, you must specify a time delta.
-If the exact temporal unit is unknown, you can resort to ordered granularity `TimeDelta('r')`, which is the default:
+If the exact temporal unit is unknown, you can resort to event-ordered granularity `TimeDelta('r')`, which is the default:

 ```python
 from tgm.data import DGData